Employment Solicitors Legal Advice York, Wetherby & Malton

 We also offer an Employment Tribunal advocacy service.

-The right to request flexible working has been around for over 20 years, and in that time eligibility to the right has been extended from parents and carers of young children to all employees after 26 weeks in a job.
-Access to this right is about to widen again with changes coming into force this year.
-Accompanying the legislative changes is a new draft Acas statutory Code of Practice, subject to parliamentary approval.
-Not every employer will agree with Acas’s enthusiasm for flexible working, but not following the process and missing any potential discrimination can lead to risks of tribunal claims and employee disengagement.
+The right to request flexible working is now a day one right for all employees, and two requests can now be made per year.
+Not every employer will agree with the enthusiasm for flexible working, but not following the process and missing any potential discrimination can lead to risks of tribunal claims and employee disengagement.
+Although all employees now have the right to ask, the employer can refuse – on very limited grounds.
+Call us to make sure you get it right.
 We can provide you with a suitable policy to ensure your processes are up to date and help you minimise the risks.
 Contact our employment team for advice.

-We can ensure that you have appropriate policies in place and guide you through the process when allegations of bullying are made.
+We can ensure that you have appropriate policies in place and guide you through the process when allegations of bullying and harassment are made.
 Contact us today for advice.

-Has your employee social media policy kept pace with business practice?
+Has your employee social media and AI policy kept pace with business practice?

 Deploying social media is now deeply embedded in many employees’ job descriptions, whether for the purposes of promotion and marketing, recruitment or communicating with customers and suppliers.